What to do when someone dies

 The Registrar will advise you over any further certificate copies you require and the cost involved.
 These will be used for obtaining Grant of Probate or Letters of Administration, to show banks, social security or building societies, and to claim insurance.

 While the above procedures are taking place, it is essential that the deceased is cared for.
 With death at home, if you are using a funeral director, he or she should be called as soon as possible.
 They will remove the deceased and complete laying out and possibly embalming.
 The deceased may remain at their Chapel of Rest or may be returned home, should you so wish.
 If the death was in hospital, the staff usually complete laying out and your funeral director will collect the deceased and carry out your instructions.

 It is assumed that whoever arranges the funeral is aware of the wishes of the deceased, whether a will exists and who the executor(s) are.
 It is important to note that executors have the right to choose burial or cremation, whether it accords with the wishes of the deceased or not.
 If there is no will, and therefore no executors, someone (usually the next of kin) will make these decisions.
 With a greater number of people taking out funeral plans and insurance, it is important to check whether the deceased subscribed to a scheme or policy.
 The personal effects of the deceased should be checked to see if rights to a family grave already exist.

 The Charter sections on "BURIAL PROCEDURE" and "CREMATION PROCEDURE" will describe what happens next, as the arrangements for either type of funeral proceed.
 The remaining sections of the Charter enlarge upon specific topics, to enable you to consider all the issues involved with a funeral.

-To view a PDF copy of the Charter for the Bereaved, please click here.
+View a copy of the Charter for the Bereaved.